17 min read

 What is a brand brief?

 Essentially, a brand brief (not to be confused with a creative brief) is a comprehensive document that outlines exactly what your brand is - or what it’s looking to be.
-It includes your overarching vision, goals and purpose as a business.
+It defines your brand’s identity, from its overarching vision and business goals to its core values and target audience.
 And the more detailed the brief, the easier it is for any outside branding agency or internal stakeholders to understand what you’re about.
 This allows them to develop and communicate your brand’s style - be that visually or verbally - with clarity and consistency.

 What should a brand brief include?